 What are the specific advantages and disadvantages of balloon mortgages?

-• As mentioned above, balloon mortgages may carry a lower interest rate than mortgages with longer terms, depending on the lender’s criteria and the borrower’s creditworthiness.
+• Possible lower interest rate.
+Balloon mortgages may carry a lower interest rate than mortgages with longer terms, depending on the lender’s criteria and the borrower’s creditworthiness.

-• Lower interest rates can translate to lower monthly payments, making the mortgage more affordable and easier to fit into the monthly budget.
+• Possible lower monthly payment.
+Lower interest rates can translate to lower monthly payments, making the mortgage more affordable and easier to fit into the monthly budget (at least in the short term).

-• If a borrower is able to come up with the lump sum payment at the time it’s due, a balloon mortgage may allow a purchaser to pay off the house more quickly.
+• May pay off the loan quicker.
+If a borrower is able to come up with the lump sum payment at the time it’s due, a balloon mortgage may allow a purchaser to pay off the house more quickly.

-• In some cases, the monthly payments made during the term of a balloon mortgage may be interest only—which means borrowers aren’t building equity in their homes during that time.
+• Interest-only payments.
+In some cases, the monthly payments made during the term of a balloon mortgage may be interest-only — which means borrowers aren’t building equity in their homes during that time.

-• Buyers may be unable to sell their house or refinance in time to avoid the lump sum payment—or may find that interest rates have risen and they can’t refinance favorably.
+• Buyers may be unable to sell their house or refinance in time.
+To avoid the lump sum payment, borrowers must sell or refinance.
+If rates have risen or they can’t sell, they may face mortgage foreclosure.

-• Even if successful, refinancing can incur fees that may mitigate some of the savings earned by taking out the balloon loan in the first place.
+• Buyer may pay more in fees.
+Even if successful, refinancing can incur fees that may mitigate some of the savings earned by taking out the balloon loan in the first place.

-• After refinancing, monthly mortgage payments are often higher, especially if the balloon mortgage was interest-only.
+• Refinancing may increase monthly payment.
+After refinancing, monthly mortgage payments are often higher, especially if the balloon mortgage was interest-only.

-• Other unforeseen circumstances can wreak havoc on a balloon borrower’s plans, leaving them with a huge lump sum payment they can’t afford.
+• Risky for the borrower.
+Other unforeseen circumstances can wreak havoc on a balloon borrower’s plans, leaving them with a huge lump sum payment they can’t afford.

 Other Types of Mortgages to Consider

-Although balloon loans can be relatively easy to qualify for and do have some benefits, in many ways, they can be risky, too.
-We know what they say about best-laid plans—and even those with bulletproof plans sometimes encounter unforeseen circumstances.
+Although balloon loans can be relatively easy to qualify for and do have some benefits, they can also be risky.
+We know what they say about best-laid plans — and even those with bulletproof plans sometimes encounter unforeseen circumstances.

 What if the money that was set aside for the balloon payment has to be spent on a medical emergency or another surprise expense?
 What if the sale of the property or the annual bonuses fall through?
 What if, when it’s time to refinance, rates are actually higher or the borrower’s credit history is less favorable?
 What if property values have dropped precipitously and refinancing options are hard to come by?